-Bookmark this page.
-Staying up to date on migraine news with the most current articles on the internet is almost impossible.
-Unless you know how to get every up to date article automatically delivered to your inbox.
+Staying up to date on migraine news with the most current articles on the internet is almost impossible... unless you know how to get everything automatically delivered to your inbox.

 Let me save you some time... here are some new treatments I think you need to know about right now!

 Calcitonin gene-related peptide or CGRP, the newest designer migraine drugs for treatment and prevention.

 CGRP is a message carrying neurotransmitter chemical that can be measured in our blood.
 High levels are measured during an attack, and these new yet expensive drugs interfere and reduce the levels.